Leave the content distribution to us! Try the J-Stream CDN

 - Origin server type: Customer origin

-- Fetch protocol: HTTP
+- Fetch Protocol: HTTP

 To apply the settings, return to the CDN host list and click the checkbox to the left of the host name.

-3. DNS server settings
+3. DNS Server Settings

 TOP menu screen > CDN host list screen

-Check from browser
+Check it from your browser

 I'm a Chrome user, so I apologize to users of other browsers, but